AnyLog-co/documentation/examples/Service AnyLog/Service.md

 ## Prepare Machine for AnyLog as Servie
 1. Repeat steps 1-6 in [Executable.md](Executable.md)

-2. One of the parameters in the configuration file is `DISABLE_CLI`, which disables the AnyLog CLI from running.
+2. One of the parameters in the (advance) configuration file is `DISABLE_CLI`, which disables the AnyLog CLI from running.
 The parameter is located in the advanced configs of the corresponding node type - example [docker-compose/docker-makefile/master-configs/advance_configs.env](https://github.com/AnyLog-co/docker-compose/blob/main/docker-makefile/master-configs/advance_configs.env).